tolitius/cprop/README.md

 ## What does it do?

-cprop looks for a `conf` var, that is a path to a config file, and edn/reads all the properties from there.
+cprop looks for a `conf` var, that is a path to a config file, edn/reads all the properties from there, and makes it available via a `conf` function.

 ## How